-[ii] (iii) Make a good faith effort to reach consumers who do not get water bills.
-The Department will determine "good faith" based on those methods identified in 40 CFR 141.155(b) (relating to delivery requirements), which are incorporated by reference.
+[(ii)] (iii) Make a good faith effort to reach consumers who do not get water bills.
+The Department will determine "good faith" based on those methods identified in 40 CFR 141.155(b) (relating to report delivery [requirements] and recordkeeping), which are incorporated by reference.